alextb-ster3538/Funnel-Analysis/README.md

 ## 📈 Key Insights

 - 4,579 users viewed the page; 1,416 (31%) added an item to their cart — the primary drop‑off point.
-- Cart → checkout conversion is strong at **71%**, showing high intent once users add an item.
+- Cart → checkout conversion is strong at **71%**, showing high intent once users add an item to the cart.
 - Checkout → payment drops **19%**, and payment → purchase drops only **8%**, indicating an efficient checkout flow.
 - Organic traffic drives **41%** of visitors, followed by social and paid channels.
 - Average time from view → cart is **11 minutes**; cart → purchase adds another **13 minutes**, totaling ~25 minutes.